wordofwarning/wordofwarning.org/current/2013-domestic/wohead/index.md

 Tickets: £6/4, can be booked online via: WeGotTickets from Friday 13 September
 Tickets: £6/4, can be reserved over the phone: 07581 299 439 from Friday 13 September

+####Access Information
+As a sited event, *Domestic* presents a number of access challenges.
+The flat *I like the way...* takes place in is level access, but the room is small so we would appreciate it if you could let us know about any wheelchairs so we can adjust capacity.
+Spoken word based.
+Age advisory: tbc
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
 *I like the way you wear your hair* is a conversation with a past version of yourself.
 It’s about stomach butterflies, private thoughts and marching bands conveyed with simple storytelling and a pico projector, throwing hand-drawn memories and DIY atmosphere onto the walls, floor and ceiling.